karlklin/math-competition-redux-learning/docs/tech-meeting.md

 - actions
 - observable state
     - more about observables
+    - by default making a data structure observable is infective (applied automatically to any value that is contained by the data structure).
+        Can be changed by using modifiers feature (observable.shallow)
     - primitives, plain objects, maps, arrays, class instances
 - computed values
     - pure functions that transforms observable values